parallella/pal/README.md

 [p_atomic_compswap()](src/base/p_atomic_compswap.c) | atomic compare and exchange

 ##MATH
-The math functions are single threaded vectorized functions intended to run on a single processor.
-Math functions use pointers for input/output arguments and take in a separate variable to indicate the size of the vectors.
-Speed and size is a priority and some liberties have been taken with respect to accuracy and safety.
+The math functions replace the traditional math lib functions and extend them to include support for data as well as task parallelism.

 FUNCTION     | NOTES
 ------------ | -------------